xeor/dockerfiles/nginx-proxy-multi/README.md

     docker run -i -t -v /var/run/docker.sock:/docker.sock --name=nginx-proxy-watcher xeor/nginx-proxy-m-watcher

+Note that you will need to add `--privileged=true` if you want to mount docker.sock like this when SELinux is enforcing..

 # The other containers with web resources #
 To add a virtual host, just add VIRTUAL_HOST as an environment variables to the containers you want shared and the proxy will detect them and start sending traffic to them if the domain matches..